sw1562776/milky-addon/README.md

   - Automatically interacts with entities in range.

 ### In progress
-- AutoDeposit
-  - Automatically deposits items from your inventory into chests when needed.
 - Timeline
   - Use simple commands to schedule other modules to enable/disable.